 The use of residual biomass in Spain has changed over the years.
 In the past, the logs were debarked at the harvesting site and branches, tops and bark left on the terrain.
-From the 1990s onwards, the trend has been to transport the wood with bark to the mill (Figures 11), and using stationary drum debarking machines to separate the bark, which is burnt for CHP generation at the mills.
+From the 1990s onwards, the trend has been to transport the wood with bark to the mill (Figures 11) and use stationary drum debarking machines to separate the bark, which is burnt for combined heat and power (CHP) generation at the mills.